Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Glameow.md

 ---
 Ability1: Limber
 Ability2: Own Tempo
+Baby: 'No'
+BookImageName: HOME431.png
+BookShinyImageName: HOME431_s.png
 BoxSprite: SRD-BoxSprite-glameow.png
+DexCategory: Catty Pokemon
+DexDescription: "It is plentiful in urban areas, as it is a popular pet.
+It has a\
+  \ very fickle nature, purring in happiness one second, then hooking its claws into\
+  \ its trainer\u2019s nose.
+It loves to be admired and pampered."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 5
+  Feet: 1.6
+  Meters: 0.5
 HiddenAbility: Keen Eye
 HomeSprite: SRD-HomeSprite-glameow.png
 Learnset: '[[SRD-Glameow-Learnset]]'
 Legendary: 'No'
 Name: Glameow
 Number: 431
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: glameow.png
 Type1: Normal
 Type2: ''
+Weight:
+  Hectograms: 39
+  Kilograms: 3.9
+  Pounds: 8.6
 ---

 #PokeroleSRD/Pokedex